cb-talent-development/jargon/_posts/2014-11-12-localizations-show.md

 ---
 category: Localizations
-path: '/api/localizations'
+path: '/api/localizations/:id'
-title: 'Localizations Index'
+title: 'Show Localization'
 type: 'GET'
 oauth: 'Public Token'

 layout: nil
 ---

-Returns a collection of all Localizations
+Returns a representation of a localization.

 ### Request

 * The headers must include a **valid authentication token** with a **public** scope.
+* ```:id``` is the Localization ID

 ### Response

-Returns a collection of all Localizations.
+Returns the localization.

 ```Status: 200 OK```
 ```{